prototype74/HyperUBot/GUIDES/SETUP_DebianBasedLinux.md

 # HyperUBot Guide - Set up in a Debian Based Distro
 ## 0. Pre-requisites

-Before starting up, make sure you have the following packages installed: ``python3 git neofetch ffmpeg flac net-tools``.
+Before starting up, make sure you have the following packages installed: ``python3 git neofetch ffmpeg flac net-tools nano``.

 It is required to have at least python3.8.
 To install the following packages, run the following command: